CtrlK

 Conciseness

-The content is highly verbose with extensive explanations Claude already knows (what Timesketch is, what its components do, what MITRE ATT&CK techniques are).
-The overview paragraph, 'When to Use' section, 'Prerequisites' section, and architecture descriptions are largely unnecessary padding.
-The MITRE ATT&CK mapping table and data sources table, while informative, add significant token cost for information Claude likely already possesses.
+The content is highly verbose, explaining concepts Claude already knows (what Timesketch is, what its components do, what incident response is).
+The overview paragraph, 'When to Use' section, 'Prerequisites' section, and architecture descriptions are padded with unnecessary context.
+The MITRE ATT&CK mapping table and data sources table, while informative, add significant token cost for information Claude already possesses.

 1 / 3